ashu101/Transactions/jaxrs-server/README.md

 Note that if you have configured the `host` to be something other than localhost, the calls through swagger-ui will be directed to that host and not localhost!

-The swagger json is a documented format can be viewed as well in [swagger-editor](https://editor.swagger.io)
+The swagger json in a documented format can be viewed as well in [swagger-editor](https://editor.swagger.io)